durgeshsamariya/learn-python/README.md

 - Functions

 ## Audience
-This Python tutorial is designed for any one who wants to learn Python programming language from scratch.
+This Python tutorial is designed for anyone who wants to learn Python programming language from scratch.

 ## Prerequisites
 A basic understanding of any of the programming languages is a plus.